ai-b/myideas/README.md

-# random
+# Random
-random projects
-cpp, cs, java
+A collection of console application projects